 Centers of Excellence

 Established in 2009, the Centers of Excellence program recognizes luminary sites for their excellence in translational and clinical research, training, and patient care.
+The criteria for becoming a Center of Excellence can be viewed here.

-University of Virginia | Charlottesville, VA
+University of Virginia | Charlottesville, Virginia, USA

 The Foundation’s first Center of Excellence was established at the University of Virginia (UVA) in September 2009 through a public-private partnership between the Foundation, the Commonwealth of Virginia, UVA, Insightec, and GE.
 The Center has a strong history in brain research, having pioneered clinical trials for essential tremor and Parkinsonian tremor, as well as technical and preclinical studies for neurological disorders.
 The UVA team also treats uterine fibroids and bone metastases, conducts cancer research, and is currently spearheading the world’s first clinical trials combining focused ultrasound and immunotherapy.